CartoDB/poc-databricks/README.md

 ```

 This will inform spark of the class which will register sql extensions.
 Move from the `Spark` tab
-of advanced options to the 'Init scripts' tab and add an entry for the initialization script
+of advanced options to the `Init scripts` tab and add an entry for the initialization script
 written above (`dbfs:/FileStore/carto/carto-init.sh`).

 Restart the cluster and predicate pushdown for spatial intersection is enabled,